 - Step 5

-Using a water soluble marker, trace the hoop onto a piece of felt and cut the circle out.
+Trace the hoop onto a piece of felt and cut the circle out.
+(You can use pencil lines or a water soluble marker to trace with.)
 Make sure that the felt doesn’t show through to the front of the hoop and trim as needed.

 - Step 6

-Place the circle on the back of the hoop and make a whip stitch around the hoop, making sure to grab the felt and fabric together with each stitch.
+Place the felt circle on the back of the hoop and make a whip stitch (pictured) or blanket stitch around the hoop, making sure to grab the felt and fabric together with each stitch.

 - Step 7

-Finish by securing the tails of thread in a knot.
+Finish by securing the tails of thread with a double knot.

 Backing An Embroidery Hoop With Fabric

-The second way to finish the back of the hoop is to use a piece of decorative fabric.
-This is the method I normally use because I like the look of patterned fabric on the back more than plain felt and it’s a bit quicker than the first way.
+The second way to finish the back of the hoop is to use a piece of decorative backing fabric and secure it with a hot glue gun.
+This is my preferred method because I like the look of patterned fabric on the back more than plain felt and I think it’s the quickest and easiest way

 Next, trim the fabric leaving about an inch of excess fabric.
 (You can trim the back piece of fabric down to the ring of the hoop if you’d like so you don’t have to glue both layers down.)

-Finally, secure the fabric with hot glue to the back of the inner ring of the embroidery hoop!
+Finally, secure the fabric with hot glue to the back of the inner hoop edge!
+Now it’s time to enjoy the finished product!